needle-mirror/com.unity.services.push-notifications/Documentation~/index.md

 *WARNING: This section is only applicable if you're trying to use the Unity Dashboard Push Notification service alongside a separate Push Notification implementation.
 For most users this section is not required or recommended as it'll lead to reduced functionality of the product*

 It's possible to integrate the SDK with an existing push notification service if required.
-To do so, do not call the registration methods as indicated above, and instead use the two methods in the `PushNotifications.Analytics` class alongside your existing implementation.
+To do so, do not call the registration methods as indicated above, and instead use the two methods in `PushNotificationService.Instance.Analytics` alongside your existing implementation.

 `RecordPushTokenUpdated` should be called when you receive a new push token for a device.
 Note that the OS may create a new token at multiple points in the app's lifecycle, so call this whenever the token changes, and not just at startup.